 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

-- Responding to the needs of individual pupils
+- Responding to the needs of individual students

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE
+- Responding appropriately to students whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
-Senior team and middle leaders will be prioritised where possible to deliver RSE within school.
-It will be a small group of teachers to deliver the curriculum to promote consistency.

 - 6.3 Students: all students should be willing to listen and ask questions whilst being aware that a variety of other views exist regarding moral issues related to RSE.
 They will be expected to have a concern for, and accept responsibility for, his/her knowledge and understanding of his/her sexual development.
 The Wider Community: the school will make appropriate use of external agencies and their personnel.
-All outside speakers and visiting agencies will meet with the Senior Leader responsible for the wider curriculum to discuss content and delivery of sex education related to topics.
+All outside speakers and visiting agencies will meet with The Headteacher and Assistant Head to discuss content and delivery of sex education related to topics.
 They will be made aware of School's Relationship and Sex Education policy and be expected to work within it.
 Visiting speakers will always be a way of enhancing the programme not as a substitute for it. - 6.4 Parents: recognising that parents are the primary educators of their children; the school will seek to support them in this task.
 We will ensure that parents are kept informed of RSE within the school, and of our expectations of their children. - 6.5 Governors: governors are consulted on the development of the policy and kept informed of RSE within the school.